From £35,48510

 9

-You might want to, of course, as SE L adds matrix LED headlights, electric memory seats, keyless entry, leather seats and the option of adaptive dampers.
-Load up a plug-in hybrid Laurin & Klement Estate, and you will be paying over £53,000.
+But you might want to, of course; because SE L adds matrix LED headlights, electric memory seats, keyless entry, leather seats and the option of adaptive dampers.
+Load up a plug-in hybrid Laurin & Klement estate, and you will be paying over £53,000.
 Then again, that’s still quite reasonable compared with a Mercedes E-Class Estate.

-Our entry-level 2.0 diesel’s real-world fuel economy was excellent.
+Our entry-level, 148bhp 2.0 diesel’s real-world fuel economy was excellent.
 Over the course of our test, including the performance testing, it averaged 52.7mpg, and in regular use 60mpg was easily achievable.

 Skoda offers petrol, diesel and plug-in hybrid powertrains, so there should be a Superb to suit every buyer, including high-mileage drivers and those who tow.
 The 148bhp diesel is rated to tow 2200kg.